Politically Incorrect

 It's getting kind of weird.

-Bush -- George W. Bush he had to apologize for what he did at Bob Jones university.
+Bush -- George W. Bush he had to apologize for what he did at Bob Jones

 Anybody go to a school named Bob?